-Strengthening the resilience of Aotearoa New Zealand's critical infrastructure system: Summary discussion document
+New Zealand's critical infrastructure system: Strengthening the resilience of Aotearoa Summary discussion document disruption to our society and economy.

-Aotearoa New Zealand is exposed to a wide range of hazards that can wreak havoc and devastation on lives and livelihoods.
-The destructive impact of earthquakes, volcanic eruptions, and extreme weather events are all too familiar for New Zealanders, as we recently experienced with Cyclone Gabrielle.
-Unfortunately, it is not just natural hazards that can trigger infrastructure failures, causing severe disruption to our society and economy.
 There are a range of other threats, such as cyber attacks, espionage, and terrorism, which can bring the delivery of crucial services to a halt.